isw-kudos/kudos-widgetcontainer-registration/README.md

 - Widget Registration must be completed for ALL third party widgets.
 These scripts will only register/update widgets for Kudos products.
 If you have widgets from other products (OnTime, XCC, custom/in-house) you will also need to complete similar steps for those products and widgets.
 You are welcome to adapt the code provided here for other widgets.

-- All widget URLs must be absolute.
-Relative URLs will cause the widgets to fail loading.
+- All registered widget URLs must be absolute.
+These scripts will always register absolute URLs.
+However, if you're doing your own thing you should know that relative URLs will cause the widgets to fail loading.
 Check the output of printAllWidgets.py for any relative URLs.

+- These scripts will only register https:// URLs.
+If your widget-config.xml is using relative URLs for these widgets and you access Connections over http:// the widgets will fail to load.

 - Your browser can cache the definitions of widgets received from the server even if they are not working.
 Be sure to test loading the changed widgets without a browser cache whenever the Connections widget cache is cleared.
 Either by clearing your browser cache or using an incognito/private browsing session.